quentin-sommer/react-useragent/README.md

 You also need to pass a user agent string to `<UserAgentProvider>`.
 On the browser that would be `window.navigator.userAgent`.

 react-useragent works in **server side rendering** as well, just pass it the request useragent string.
-On express that would be `req.headers['user-agent']`
+On express that would be `req.headers['user-agent']`.

 ``` js
 import {UserAgentProvider} from '@quentin-sommer/react-useragent'